winderai/bacalhau-landscape-analysis-benchmarks/installation/HADOOP.md

 <SLAVE_IP>   hadoop-slave1
 ```

-Use `Private IPv4 address` from the AWS console.
+Use `Public IPv4 address` from the AWS console.

-Note: in case of a `ConnectionRefused` refused error, remove the `127.0.0.1    localhost` entry as suggested [here](https://cwiki.apache.org/confluence/display/HADOOP2/ConnectionRefused).
+Note: make sure you remove the `127.0.0.1    localhost` entry, as suggested in the official [docs](https://cwiki.apache.org/confluence/display/HADOOP2/ConnectionRefused).

 ### Configure Hadoop user (all)